designyourlife-bw-3-11/api/README.md

     activities: [
       {
         id: 1, // matches id of an activity,
+        ala_id: 4 // activity-log-activities id, used by db.
         name: "Boating", // matches name of activity
         enjoyment: 8,
         engagement: 9,